I built the one tool my studio needed. Now it's becoming a product.

 The problem

-Running a studio means managing clients, projects, tickets, time, trips, content, and automations.
-I was doing all of that across a patchwork of tools, while none really worked nicely with each other.
+Running a studio means managing clients, projects, tickets, time, trips, and content.
+I was doing all of that across a patchwork of tools, and everyone I worked with saw a different copy of the truth.

 Tools everywhere, nothing connected